RESEARCH RECAP

-To get familiar with the tool, I tried on existing backtesting tools.
-From there, I learned two problems:
+To get familiar with the tool, I tried on existing backtesting tools such as Testfolio, Portfolio Visualizer, etc. From there, I learned two problems:

 From competitive insights,